mrazomej/phd/src/chapter_02/section_05_results.md

 \label{eq:effective_Hill}
 $$
 [@Fig:ch2_fig04](I),(J) shows how the $[EC_{50}]$ and effective Hill coefficient depend on the repressor copy number.
-Chapter 4 discusses the analytic forms of these two properties and their dependence on the repressor-DNA binding energy.
+[Sec.
+4.11](#sec:ch4_sec12) discusses the analytic forms of these two properties and their dependence on the repressor-DNA binding energy.

 [@Fig:ch2_fig06](D) and [@Fig:ch2_fig06](E) shows the estimated values of the
 $[EC_{50}]$ and the effective Hill coefficient overlaid on the theoretical